Skip to content

 Rack pull - deadlift

-Rack Pull How To Guide:
+Rack Pull How To Guide

-First, choose a comfortable weight that allows you to master the form of the rack pull before you test your body's true strength.
+Choose a comfortable weight that allows you to master the form of the rack pull before you test your body's true strength.

-To begin the rack pull, place the barbell slightly below knee level.
+Place the barbell slightly below knee level.
 This is a very important step to help you complete the rack pull exercise with maximum efficiency while protecting yourself from injury.

-Next, grip the bar outside your knees at a comfortable position.
+Grip the bar outside your knees at a comfortable position.
 Before you start to lift the bar, make sure your head is up, spine is straight, and knees are pushing externally and not internally.

-Repeat this motion for a comfortable amount of repetitions.
+Repeat for a comfortable amount of reps.

 Rack Pull - How to